brian-j-smith/Mamba.jl/doc/tutorial.rst

 One of the internal structures created by ``Model`` is a graph representation of the model nodes and their associations.
 Graphs are managed internally with the `Graphs` package :cite:`white:2014:GP`.
 Like `OpenBUGS`, `JAGS`, and other `BUGS` clones, `Mamba` fits models whose nodes form a directed acyclic graph (DAG).
 A *DAG* is a graph in which nodes are connected by directed edges and no node has a path that loops back to itself.
 With respect to statistical models, directed edges point from parent nodes to the child nodes that depend on them.
 Thus, a child node is independent of all others, given its parents.

-The DAG representation of an ``Model`` can be printed out at the command-line or saved to an external file in a format that can be displayed with the `Graphviz <http://www.graphviz.org/>`_ software.
+The DAG representation of a ``Model`` can be printed out at the command-line or saved to an external file in a format that can be displayed with the `Graphviz <http://www.graphviz.org/>`_ software.

 .. code-block:: julia